-While UCITS avail of the EU marketing passport and can be marketed to retail investors throughout the EU, Part II UCI can be marketed to retail investors in the EU only in compliance with article 43 of the Alternative Investment Fund Managers Directive (Directive 2011/61/EU) (AIFMD).
+While UCITS avail of the EU marketing passport and can be marketed to retail investors throughout the European Union, Part II UCI can be marketed to retail investors in the European Union only in compliance with article 43 of the Alternative Investment Fund Managers Directive (Directive 2011/61/EU) (AIFMD).
+Funds opting in for the ELTIF label can be marketed to retail investors in the European Union only in compliance with strict restrictions on eligible assets, borrowing and rules on diversification as set out under the ELTIF Regulation.